 3. “AOTA Inc – Children: Developmental Activities” : the official pinboard of the American Occupational Therapy Association, so you know it’s gonna be good…very honored that some of MamaOT’s blog posts have made it onto here, too!

 And, of course, you can always follow MamaOT on Pinterest for additional actvitiy ideas!
 I pin resources from the above three sources frequently and also have a handful of other sources that knock my socks off.
-Click here to see my pins and follow along.
+Click here to see all of my pinboard and follow along!